datahub-project/datahub/metadata-ingestion/source_docs/tableau.md

 - Custom SQL datasources upstream to Embedded or Published datasource
 - Tables upstream to Custom SQL datasource

+#### Caveats
+- Tableau metadata API might return incorrect schema name for tables for some databases, leading to incorrect metadata in DataHub.
+Read [Using the databaseTable object in query](https://help.tableau.com/current/api/metadata_api/en-us/docs/meta_api_model.html#schema_attribute) for more details.

 ### Supported Capabilities

 <!-- This should be an auto-generated table of supported DataHub features/functionality -->